 |The last full-length Barry Gibb solo LP, Now Voyager (1984).|

 Which brings us to In The Now.
 To be released in late 2016 and hopefully still riding high in the charts in 2017 in order to prove my lucky late-decade theory once again, this is Barry’s first album project since the second Streisand collaboration Guilty Pleasures in 2005.
 With all the songs written by Barry alongside his sons Stephen and Ashley, I feel the time is right.
 Barry is a veteran artist, his reputation as being amongst the very greatest songwriters and producers of all time is assured, as is his legacy.
 He will also have an audience who are arguably more interested in hearing a solo album from him than they were when a Bee Gees album was still a possibility.

 So as a precursor to In The Now, let’s have a look back on half a dozen of the best ever solo Barry Gibb songs.
 Hear the huge falsetto chorus of My Eternal Love (1988) as well as that song’s waiting-to-be-sampled opening riff*.
-There’s the soulful Americana of One Bad Thing and Born (both 1970), the almost mournful beauty of Childhood Days (1988) and the Kenny Rogers demo You And I (1983) that is so gorgeous you can see why some Gibb diehards regard the Eyes That See In The Dark demos as the greatest unofficial Barry Gibb album.
+There’s the soulful Americana of Victim and Born (both 1970), the reflective melancholy of Childhood Days (1988) and the Kenny Rogers demo You And I (1983) that is so gorgeous you can see why some Gibb diehards regard the Eyes That See In The Dark demos as the greatest unofficial Barry Gibb album.
 And then to round out the six is the more eclectic, staccato funk of I Am Your Driver (1984).